 In 2007, Withers bought the area's Fox affiliate, WVFX.
 WVFX is now located in brand new state of the art studios in Bridgeport.
 WVFX is planning to air a 10 pm newscast on FOX10.

-Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
+Read customer feedback: Customer reviews and ratings can give you insight into the business's reputation.
+Verify Contact Information: Verify the phone numbers and email addresses listed.
 If available, visit the business's official website.
-Check Business Address: Confirm the location using the provided Google map.
+Confirm Business Location: Double-check the business location using the Google map provided.

 Operating Hours: Verify the business's working hours to ensure your call will be answered.
-Check for any holidays or days when the business might be closed.
-Other Contact Options: If the main phone number isn’t working, try contacting them through email or social media.
+Note any holidays or special closure days.
+Secondary Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to contact a licensed privacy law specialist to ensure compliance and to defend your rights and interests.
-You can find more information here by searching for a certified attorney specializing in privacy laws.
+Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Confirm Identity: Make sure the representative is legitimate.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to consult a licensed lawyer specializing in privacy laws to ensure conformity and to preserve your rights and interests.
+You can find more information here by looking up a licensed privacy attorney.

-Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Check Business Status: Make sure the business is open on your planned visit day, including any public holidays.
+Weather Check: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
+Operational Status: Make sure the business is open on your planned visit day, including any public holidays.

-Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
+Handling Disputes: Document any legal issues or disputes and seek legal advice.
+You may also report the issue to local consumer protection agencies.
 Address Listing Errors: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
 Use this form to report the issue: Contact Us Form